 Key Takeaways

-• Immigration offices threaten strike over lack of resources
+- Immigration offices threaten strike over inadequate resources for processing applications

 The amnesty is a central part of Sanchez's progressive agenda aimed at harnessing the economic benefits of migration for Spain's aging population.
 However, immigration offices across the country have threatened to strike next week in protest against what they describe as inadequate resources allocated to handle the anticipated influx of applications.